outsidedav/swift/analytics/mobile_analytics.md

 You can see [application crash data](app-monitoring.html#monitor-app-crash) by sending analytics and log information to {{site.data.keyword.mobileanalytics_short}}.

 The `Analytics.send()` method populates the **Crash Overview** and **Crashes** tables on the **Crashes** page.
-Charts in this section are enabled by using the initialization and sending process for analytics; no special configuration is necessary.
+Charts are enabled by using the initialization and sending process for analytics; no special configuration is necessary.

-The `Logger.send()` method populates the the **Crash Summary** and **Crash Details** tables on the **Troubleshooting** page.
-You must enable your application to store and send logs to populate the charts in this section, by adding an additional statement in your application code:
+The `Logger.send()` method populates the **Crash Summary** and **Crash Details** tables on the **Troubleshooting** page.
+You must enable your application to store and send logs to populate the charts by adding a statement in your application code:
 ```
 Logger.isLogStorageEnabled = true
 Logger.logLevelFilter = LogLevel.Fatal // or greater
 ```
+{: codeblock}

 See the iOS [sample logger usage](sdk.html##sample-logger-usage).

 ## Step 11.
 Tracking active users
 {: #trackingusers}

-If your application can recognize unique users on a device, you can optionally track how many users are actively using your application by passing the user name of the active user to {{site.data.keyword.mobileanalytics_short}}.
+If your application can recognize unique users on a device, you can track how many users are actively using the application by passing the user name of the active user to {{site.data.keyword.mobileanalytics_short}}.

 Enable user tracking by initializing {{site.data.keyword.mobileanalytics_short}} with `hasUserContext=true`.
 Otherwise, {{site.data.keyword.mobileanalytics_short}} captures only one user per device.